ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 According the original cpu0 web site information, it only support **“jsub”** 24 bits address range access.
 We add **“jalr”** to cpu0 and expand it to 32 bit address.
-We did this change for two reason.
-One is cpu0 can be expand to 32 bit address space by only add this instruction.
+We did this change for two reasons.
+One is cpu0 can be expanded to 32 bit address space by only adding this instruction.
 The other is cpu0 as well as this book are designed for teaching purpose.
-We reserve **“jalr”** as PIC mode for dynamic linking function to demonstrate:
+We reserve **“jalr”** as PIC mode for dynamic linking function to demonstrates:

 1. How caller handle the caller saved register $gp in calling the function